Download the Bambuser Iris Flow App from the Google Play store on your mobile device.

 You will remain logged in until you manually log out from the Iris Flow app.

 You can now record and stream live videos, take photos or upload pre-recorded content, which will be displayed in the Content Management associated with the Customer.

 Tap the “Live” icon and the Live streaming interface will open.

 Make sure to hold the device in landscape mode.
 Tap the red button and the live stream will be initiated.
 A “Live” label and counter will further indicate that you are broadcasting.

-Adding titles and/or tags to any live stream makes it easier for the Content Dashboard operators to discover and manage incoming material.
+Adding titles and/or tags to any live stream makes it easier for the Content Management operators to discover and manage incoming material.